ajay-navodayan/Feedback_management_system/README.md

 - Teachers can log in using their authorized email addresses.

 - They can view course-wise feedback, including average ratings, rating distributions, and individual remarks.
+- There is also filter option available for filtering the data in table.

 ## Database Schema